toh82/hbs-blog/README.md

 ### Tag navigation

-The tag navigation helper walks through all files given in defined folder and reads the `tags` property from *FrontMatters* to generate a list of all available tags.
+The tag navigation helper walks through all files given in defined folder and reads the `tags` property from **FrontMatter** to generate a list of all available tags.

 - title (title of the tag)